CounselingStudent Counseling & Psychological Services (SCPS) Group Counseling provides individual and group counseling

 In order to make Student Counseling & Psychological Services accessible and reasonably comfortable for all students, SCPS limits the presence of animals inside the building.
 Only service dogs and SCPS’s therapy dogs are currently approved to work at the SCPS.
 Emotional support animals are not permitted at SCPS offices on the second floor of the Auburn University Medical Clinic nor the SCPS satellite office in the basement of Haley Center, Room 0356.
 Individuals who wish to have an emotional support animal accompany them during therapy will be referred to an appropriate community provider.

-Student Counseling Services (SCS) utilizes a brief-treatment model.
-SCS offers enrolled Auburn University students ten (10) individual counseling sessions per academic year.
-On a case-by-case basis, the SCS Case Review Team will consider extending the number of individual counseling sessions if it is clinically-indicated.
-You and your counselor will discuss this if it is appropriate.
+Student Counseling & Psychological Services (SCPS) utilizes a brief individual counseling treatment model as described in the Scope of Services statement above.
+Depending on a student’s presenting issue(s), SCPS may offer enrolled Auburn University students between 1-10 individual counseling sessions per academic year.
+These individual counseling sessions usually occur on a bi-weekly basis.
+In rare circumstances, the SCPS Case Review Team will consider extending the number of individual sessions if it is clinically-indicated.
+The client and counselor will discuss this if it is appropriate.
 Auburn University students who are academically suspended may be able to access services as part of their comprehensive plan to return to the university.
-Individual counseling provides an opportunity to explore your concerns on a one-to-one basis within the context of a confidential relationship.
-Our counseling model attempts to empower you with the resources needed to make positive changes in your life.
-The counselor and client work together to define and discuss personal issues and reach mutually agreed upon goals.
+Individual counseling provides an opportunity to explore student concerns on a one-to-one basis within the context of a confidential relationship.
+The SCPS counseling model attempts to empower students with the resources needed to make positive changes in their life.
+The counselor and client work together to discuss and define personal issues and reach mutually agreed upon treatment goals.
 Issues may include:

 - Anxiety and stress management